Azure/azure-rest-api-specs/specification/security/resource-manager/readme.md

     where: $.paths
     from: applications.json
     reason: Suppression of OperationsAPI as it doesn't apply to this specific file.
+  - suppress: OperationsAPIImplementation
+    where: $.paths
+    from: aggregations.json
+    reason: Suppression of OperationsAPI as it doesn't apply to this specific file.
 ```

 ### Basic Information